Saturday, November 11, 2017, 8am to 1pm (Half-Day Tour) / Raindate: Winter 2018

 Fairmount Park is so large that there are several hidden parts almost never seen.
-Join Bob Thomas for the Alliance’s first exploration of parts of the park awaiting revitalization of their once fine landscapes and historic sites.
-We’ll travel both on foot and by carpool, learning about the old and potentially new uses of these neglected resources.
+Join Bob Thomas for the Alliance’s exploration of parts of the park awaiting revitalization of their once fine landscapes and historic sites.
+We’ll travel both on foot and by public transit, learning about the old and potentially new uses of these neglected resources.
 This event includes the Parks Alliance’s full “archeologist’s” breakfast for the first 12 participants, but not lunch.
-Participants are expected to share in the car-pooling expenses.
+Participants are expected to take care of their own transit expenses.
 Following the tour, we’ll conclude with an optional lunch near Boat House Row, discussing important past successes in restoring many elements of the Park, and the model they represent for our future enjoyment of now forgotten resources.

 Photo is of the Cliffs Mansion, built in 1753 by merchant Joshua Fisher, burned in 1986 due to neglect, vandalism and arson.